PowerBiDevCamp/AppOwnsDataMultiTenant/README.md

 addressed when developing a multitenant application that uses App-Owns-Data embedding.
 Here is a summary of those three problems.

-1. Scaling to a large number of workspaces
+* Scaling to a large number of workspaces

-2. Optimizing performance in calls to the Power BI REST API
+* Optimizing performance in calls to the Power BI REST API

-3. Isolating datasets and datasource credentials at the customer tenant level.
+* Isolating datasets and datasource credentials at the customer tenant level

 The Power BI embedding team created the service principal profiles feature to solve these three problems with the lowest amount of